-Avoid foods and drinks that may irritate your bladder, like spicy foods, carbonated drinks, and citrus fruits and juices.
+- Avoid foods and drinks that may irritate your bladder.
+These include spicy foods, carbonated drinks, and citrus fruits and juices.

 Talk to your health care provider about incontinence.
 Health care providers who treat incontinence are called gynecologists and urologists.
 They can find the cause and recommend treatments.

 Call your local emergency number (such as 911) or go to an emergency room if you suddenly lose control over urine and you have:

 Sudden weakness, numbness, or tingling in an arm or leg